 In pretty much every case (except cross country flights), if you were to take the high-speed train you would be at your destination in the same amount of time as a flight, without a doubt.
 Particularly when you take into consideration the bullshit you go through before actually stepping on the plane and the hassle of getting to the city centre once you’ve landed.
 The high-speed train will get you there in just as much time without half the hassle.

-The slower trains on the other hand as the name suggests would take a considerable portion of a day to travel.
-Often time is an issue when it comes to travel, and sometimes a 12+ hour train is un-doable.
+The slower trains on the other hand as the name suggests would take a considerable amount of time, sometimes even more than day!

 This has to be another win for the train.
 It’s always the case no matter where you are in the world, trains cover more ground than flights.
-The railways will always pass through the most obscure locations, places lacking airports for miles around.
-This is advantageous for the adventurous amongst you.
+The railways will always pass through the most obscure locations, places which lack airports for miles around.
+A huge advantage for the adventurous amongst you.

-However if you’re keeping to the big cities and well known hot-spots during your travels, then there will be flights heading in your well travelled direction.
-The exclusivity of trains is limited to the more obscure locations.
+However, if you’re keeping to the big cities and well-known hot spots during your travels, then there will be flights heading in your well-travelled direction.

 Transport is the must of travel, not the want.
-However, if there is an opportunity for enjoyment out of it, most of the time that’s the deciding factor.
-That why i personally love travelling by bus; the ability to sit for hours watching the world passing by, looking at the country you’re in through a whole new perspective.
+So if you have to do it, you might as well enjoy it!
+That’s why I personally love travelling by bus; the ability to sit for hours watching the world passing by, looking at the country you’re in through a whole new perspective.
 And on Chinese trains, there are plenty of jaw-dropping scenes out of the window!

 How Do You Buy a Ticket?

 So you’ve decided on the route, your preferred train and seat, now what?
-You’ll need to buy a ticket, for which you have a couple of options available, but only a few applicable to foreigners.
-It is possibly to purchase the tickets both directly at the train station as well as via a phone-call, but without a thorough knowledge of Chinese you’re shit out of luck.
-Honestly if you have the courage and you have the info for the train, there’s no reason why heading the booth with the necessary information such as the train code and a simple scribble of “Beijing -> Shanghai, 2nd” wouldn’t work.
+You’ll need to buy a ticket, for which you have a couple of options, but only a few apply to foreigners.
+You could buy tickets both directly at the train station as well as via a phone call, but without a thorough knowledge of Chinese, you’re shit out of luck.

-Whatever image you have of Chinese train-travel, it’s not as bad as you expect.
-The most expensive tickets available re luxurious as any other modern world equivalent.
-Also despite the admittedly comfort lacking option of the slow train seats, its hardly tortuous.
-Particularly when you consider the significant savings, the added freedom and the consistent entertainment of an ever changing backdrop of back-country China, personally I see it as a no brainer.
-After all, after surviving 20+ hour train journey in a packed to capacity carriage during THE busiest time of the year, it was all worth being able to experience a journey on a Chinese train.
+Whatever image you have of Chinese train travel, it’s not as bad as you expect.
+Also despite the admittedly comfort lacking option of the slow train seats, it’s hardly tortuous.
+Particularly when you consider the significant savings, the added freedom and the consistent entertainment of an ever-changing backdrop of China, personally I see it as a no brainer.
+After all, after surviving a 20+ hour train journey in a packed to capacity carriage during THE busiest time of the year, it was all been worth it just to be able to experience a journey on a Chinese train.